IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - When I navigate to the individual proposed governance action having a poll.
 - Then I should be able to vote on that poll.

-## 8Q: Cancel Poll on Proposed Governance Action
+## 8Q: Close Poll on Proposed Governance Action

-**User Story:** As an owner of the proposed governance action, I want to cancel the added poll.
+**User Story:** As an owner of the proposed governance action, I want to close the added poll.

 ### Acceptance Criteria

 - Given that I am an owner of the proposed governance action with an added poll.
 - When I view that proposed governance action.
-- Then I should be able to cancel the poll.
+- Then I should be able to close the poll.

-## 8R: Disable Vote on Canceling Poll of Proposed Governance Action
+## 8R: Disable Vote on Close Poll of Proposed Governance Action

-**User Story:** As an owner of the proposed governance action, I want the voting to be disabled and display the current poll result on canceling the poll.
+**User Story:** As an owner of the proposed governance action, I want the voting to be disabled and display the current poll result on close the poll.

 ### Acceptance Criteria

 - Given that, I am an owner of the proposed governance action with an poll added.
-- When I cancel the added poll.
+- When I close the added poll.
-- Then the voting must be disabled for other ssers and the latest updated poll result must be displayed
+- Then the voting must be disabled for other users and the latest updated poll result must be displayed

 ## 8S: Disable Create Proposal on Disconnected State